Coronavirus in Uganda – Reschedule your Trip to Save Tourism

 By giving this offer, we are showing our gratitude towards saving tourism and also the primates, wildlife and nature in the conservation areas.
 This offer is for all the visitors.
 We request you to reschedule your booking rather than cancelling the trips which you have booked.

-We want to assure you that all of our staff have been directed to be vigilant, wear masks, wash their hands thoroughly, use hand sanitizers or hand creams and maintain social distancing to avoid the deadly virus.
+We want to assure you that all of our staff have been directed to be vigilant, wear masks, wash their hands thoroughly, use hand sanitisers or hand creams and maintain social distancing to avoid the deadly virus.

 Finally, Touch by Gorilla trips:

-We at gorilla trips would like to thank you in advance for rescheduling your trips and showing your gratitude towards the conservation of wildlife and nature, especially primates of Uganda.
+We at Gorilla Trips would like to thank you in advance for rescheduling your trips and showing your gratitude towards the conservation of wildlife and nature, especially primates of Uganda.